Jean28518/linux-guides/erpnext-with-docker/readme.md

 vim pwd.yml
 # Change Port 8080 to 29323 in the frontend service
 # The rest should be fine.
+# Change all restart policies to:
+#     restart: unless-stopped
 docker-compose -f pwd.yml up -d
 ```